Comparing Aphria (APHA) and Its Competitors

 |14

-Aphria currently has a consensus target price of $8.83, suggesting a potential upside of 101.57%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 116.23%.
-Given Aphria’s competitors higher probable upside, analysts plainly believe Aphria has less favorable growth aspects than its competitors.
+Aphria presently has a consensus target price of $8.83, indicating a potential upside of 100.19%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 119.72%.
+Given Aphria’s peers higher possible upside, analysts clearly believe Aphria has less favorable growth aspects than its peers.

 Summary